 The Airport is situated in the Vale of Glamorgan, just 13 miles from junction 33 of the M4 and around 30 minutes from Cardiff city centre.
-The Cardiff Airport Express bus service operates between the Airport and the city centre every twenty minutes, and taxi services and car hire are also available from outside the main terminal building.

 In March 2013, Cardiff Airport was bought by the Welsh Government.
 Since then the Airport has undergone a number of changes and improvements to improve and enhance the customer journey.

 Cardiff Airport forms part of the Welsh Government’s St Athan – Cardiff Airport Enterprise Zone and is a key contributor to the local economy.
 For more information on the Enterprise Zone please visit the Business Wales website.

 The history of Cardiff Airport on its present site extends back over 70 years to the early 1940s when the Air Ministry requisitioned land in the rural Vale of Glamorgan to set up a wartime satellite aerodrome and training base for RAF Spitfire pilots.